JetBrains/kotlin-web-site/pages/docs/reference/java-interop.md

 ### getClass()

-To retrieve the Java class of an object, use the `java` extension property on a [class reference](reflection.html#class-references).
+To retrieve the Java class of an object, use the `java` extension property on a [class reference](reflection.html#class-references):

 ``` kotlin
 val fooClass = foo::class.java
 ```

 The code above uses a [bound class reference](reflection.html#bound-class-references-since-11), which is supported since Kotlin 1.1.
-You can also use the `javaClass` extension property.
+You can also use the `javaClass` extension property:

 ``` kotlin
 val fooClass = foo.javaClass